 Ideal character limit for Twitter – It’s 280 Now

 Twitter limited Tweet length to 140 characters making the definition of a “character” and how they are counted central to any Twitter application, earlier.
 In late 2017, it was confirmed to be 280-characters.
-Initially, brands were reluctant and questioned creativity of Twitter, Now there is a positive trend seen.
+Initially, brands were reluctant and questioned creativity of Twitter, however, it is being seen as a positive trend now.

 The bottom line